The Master’s Program in Transportation Systems starts every October (winter semester).

 Relevant deadlines as well as the beginning dates of the semesters and lectures (incl. semester breaks) are published on www.tum.de/en/studies/application/dates-and-deadlines/dates-periods-and-deadlines/.

-Students currently have to pay 142,40 EUR per semester for the students' union and the basic public transport ticket (subject to change).
-There are not any additional costs for non-EU students!
+Students currently have to pay 144.40 EUR per semester for the students' union and the basic public transport ticket (subject to change).
+Currently, there are not any additional costs for non-EU students!